vuejs/eslint-plugin-vue/docs/rules/no-potential-component-option-typo.md

 > disallow a potential typo in your component property

+- :bulb: Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 ## :book: Rule Details

 This rule disallow a potential typo in your component options